-Handles - slip resistant, comfortable floor and hand holds will allow you to maintain your grip without wincing in pain.
+Handles – slip-resistant, comfortable floor, and handheld will allow you to maintain your grip without wincing in pain.

 Anchor Points – the anchor to the door, ceiling or wall must be rigid and reliable.
 Check, too, that it doesn’t leave any marks on the surface of your anchor.

-The pull up is the go to exercise for getting you rock climbing fit.
-That means that you’ll need a quality pull up bar in your gym.
-Get yourself a solid wall mounted bar that meets these requirements
+The pull up is the go-to exercise for getting you home climbing wall.
+That means that you’ll need a quality pull up bar in your home climbing wall.
+Get yourself a solid garage climbing wall bar that meets these requirements

-- Extension from wall - you need a minimum of 14 inches wall clearance
+- Extension from the wall – you need a minimum of 14 inches wall clearance

 - Installation kit – this should be included, along with fixing bolts.